iasql/docs/docs/quickstart.md

 1. Install `psql` in your command line by following the instructions for your corresponding OS [here](https://www.postgresql.org/download/).
 Remember that many different clients can be used to [connect](/connect) to a PostgreSQL database.

-2. Grab your new `ECR URI` from your DB
+2. Grab your new `ECR URI` from the hosted DB
 ```bash
 psql postgres://d0va6ywg:nfdDh#EP4CyzveFr@db.iasql.com/_4b2bb09a59a411e4 -c "
 SELECT repository_uri